weigao95/yaik/README.md

 ### Generate a solver for your robot

 To generate a new solver for a robot that is not in the gallery, you need to install python3 and [sympy](https://github.com/sympy/sympy/wiki/Download-Installation) on your system.
-Optionally, you might install [sagemath](https://www.sagemath.org/index.html), which contains a faster *groebner reduce* implementation.
+Optionally, you might install [sagemath](https://www.sagemath.org/index.html), which contains a faster groebner reduce implementation.

 Then, you need to express your robot in **Modified** DH format.
 A documentation regarding that can be found in [here](./docs/modified_dh.md).
 Several examples can be found in [this file](./fk/robot_models.py).
 Alternatively, the modified dh model can be converted from chain model in [this file](./fk/chain_models.py), or URDF using a tool in another library.

-After that, you can run `ik_solve.py` to generate the solution of your robot in YAML format.
+After that, you can run `ik_solve.py` to generate the solution for your robot in YAML format.
 This step can take a LOT of time, as we perform offline analysis to find the simplest solution and avoid degeneration.
 Moreover, this step might fail to find a feasible solution (although the pipeline succeeded for all the robots we tested).

-Finally, you can use `cpp_codegen.py/py_codegen.py` to generate solvers in C++ and python, similiar to ones in the gallery.
+Finally, you can use `cpp_codegen.py/py_codegen.py` to generate solvers in C++ and Python, similar to the ones in the gallery.

 ### Acknowledgement